ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Continuing During Pending Interaction {#continue-poll}

-When the client instance does not include a `callback` parameter, the client instance will often need to poll the AS until the RO has authorized the request.
+When the client instance does not include a `finish` parameter, the client instance will often need to poll the AS until the RO has authorized the request.
 To do so, the client instance makes a POST request to the continuation URI as in {{continue-after-interaction}}, but does not include a message body.